-In essence, an LJ photo tour workshop offers sunrise to sunset (with breaks of course) professional guidance with true inside access to an array of great locations and photo ops.
-Some image opportunities are iconic, but many would be very difficult if not impossible to get on your own.
-It’s a genuine open door to step through and take your photography to the next level, whatever that level may be.
+In essence, an LJ photo tour workshop offers sunrise to sunset (with breaks and free time) photo opportunities w/ professional guidance.
+We offer true inside access to an array of great locations and people.
+Some image opportunities are iconic, but many if not most would be very difficult if not impossible to get on your own.
+We open the door wide for you to step through and take your photography to the next level, whatever that level may be.